sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 ## Task 1: How to grow adoption?
 How to communicate about GHAS internally? [ Read Only ]

 Adopting GitHub Advanced Security can be approached in multiple ways and requires a strategic approach for success, especially in larger enterprises and organisations with thousands of repositories.
-The purpose of this to lay down a foundation for enterprises on how to adopt GHAS, but most importantly, scale it quickly and eciently.Enabling GitHub Advanced Security across a large organisation can be broken down into **six** core phases:
+The purpose of this to lay down a foundation for enterprises on how to adopt GHAS, but most importantly, scale it quickly and efficiently.Enabling GitHub Advanced Security across a large organisation can be broken down into **six** core phases:

 1. **Align on your rollout strategy and goals**: Think about what success will look like, and align on how GHAS will be implemented in your company.
 This phase may only take a few days or a week, but it lays a solid foundation for the rest of the rollout.